 Instructions

-Add flour and cornstarch, then mix until just combined.
-Lastly, add milk and vegetable oil and stir until combined.
+- Add all-purpose flour (1 ¼ cups) and cornstarch (2 tablespoons), then mix until just combined.
+Lastly, add milk (¼ cup) and vegetable oil (¼ cup) and stir until combined.

 Glaze:

-In a small bowl, mix together softened butter, powdered sugar, salt, fresh lemon juice, and milk.
+- In a small bowl, mix together softened unsalted butter (1 tablespoon), powdered sugar (1 cup), salt (⅛ teaspoon), fresh lemon juice (1 tablespoon), and milk or heavy cream (1 tablespoon).
 If your glaze is too thick to pour, add a bit more milk.

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.